oxters168/PluviaCompat/README.md

 # Pluvia Compatibility Lists
+This repository contains different compatibility lists for different devices that were tested to run games through [Pluvia](https://github.com/oxters168/Pluvia)

 - Some of these settings are submitted by users
 - These settings might not work for you
 - The list may change as more submissions are accepted